-During the years ended December 31, 2021 and 2020, the Company granted options with an aggregate fair value of \$21,224 and \$587, respectively, which are being recorded as compensation expense over the requisite service period.
+During the year ended December 31, 2020 and 2019, the Company granted options to employees with an aggregate fair value of \$565 and \$529, respectively, which are being amortized into compensation expense over the requisite service period.
 The Company uses the Black-Scholes option pricing model to determine the fair value of stock options.
 The valuation model for stock compensation expense requires the Company to make assumptions and judgments about the variables used in the calculation including the expected term (weighted-average period of time that the options granted are expected to be outstanding), volatility of the Company's common stock and an assumed-risk-free interest rate.